Platform

 Custom applications

-Users will be able to execute custom containerized apps on the ARM processor on the S3 devices via Robothub.
-These containerized apps will also be able to interface with GPIOs and communication interfaces (I2C, UART...), so customers will be able to eg. read from custom sensor, or communicate with a microprocessor directly from the OAK-SOM MAX.It will also be possible to use RVC3-based devices as the previous version (eg. OAK-D, OAK-D-Lite); to connect it via the USB to your computer, and just start an application.
+Users will be able to execute custom containerized apps on the ARM processor on the S3 devices via Luxonis Hub.
+These containerized apps will also be able to interface with GPIOs and communication interfaces (I2C, UART...), so customers will be able to eg. read from custom sensor, or communicate with a microprocessor directly from the OAK-SoM MAX.It will also be possible to use RVC3-based devices as the previous version (eg. OAK-D, OAK-D-Lite); to connect it via the USB to your computer, and just start an application.
 With on-board computing capability, programs/apps will be able to do full model decoding on the device itself, which would allow DepthAI apps to be more flexible and have lower latency.

 SLAM / VIO